NISH1001/playx/README.md

 - ~~caching of downloaded songs (if the song exists locally, play it right away else play from youtube)~~
 - ~~speed up the whole **search->download->convert->play** process~~
 - ~~stream/play while downloading the song~~
-- play all the songs from the cache
+- ~~play all the songs from the cache
+- search lyrics